MicrosoftDocs/PowerShell-Docs/reference/7.1/PSReadLine/About/about_PSReadLine.md

 ## Predictive IntelliSense

-Predictive IntelliSense is an addition to the concept of tab completion that assists the use in successfully completing commands.
+Predictive IntelliSense is an addition to the concept of tab completion that assists the user in successfully completing commands.
 It enables users to discover, edit, and execute full commands based on matching predictions from the user's history and additional domain specific plugins.